-WELDING 10/20 are courses where students are introduced to the theory and practice of electric arc welding, MIG welding, and plasma and oxyacetylene cutting.
+WELDING 10 is a course where students are introduced to the theory and practice of electric arc welding, MIG welding, and plasma and oxyacetylene cutting.
 Students can choose an appropriate project to complete.
 These classes operate at the same time as Practical and Applied Arts Survey 20 and Practical and Applied Arts Survey 30 and have a restricted enrolment.
 Students will be required to pay for materials used to build their project.

-Prerequisite: Welding 10 is required for Welding 20
+Prerequisite: Welding 10 is required for Welding 20/Course Cost: \$75